amandasaurus/django-sql-inspector/README.md

 # Comparison with other tools

 ## Django Debug Toolbar

-Django Debug Toolbar
+[Django Debug Toolbar](https://github.com/django-debug-toolbar/django-debug-toolbar) is a great tool that can also measure what SQL is used and show output on what tables/indexes are used.
+However it works on a per-page basis, not per-'user flow', it displays results in the web browser, so you can't analyse it in a file, it will not group queries based on file or functions.

 # Copyright & Licence

 Copyright 2013, Rory McCann <rory@technomancy.org>.
 Released under GNU General Public Licence, version 3, or (at your option) any later version.
-See the file LICENCE for the GNU GPLv3+
+See the file LICENCE for the actual GNU GPLv3+ licence.